Thursday, November 28, 2024

 • V. Conclusion

 • VI.
-Links, References, Notes
+Links, References, Notes, Sources for this Article

 I. Problems with 1924 William C. Walsh Article

-Again citing the Handbook of Texas, Capt.
+Citing the Handbook of Texas, Capt.
 William C. Walsh was a Civil War officer (CSA) and Texas land commissioner, born in Dayton, Ohio in 1836.
 He moved to Austin in 1840 with his father, a blacksmith, and his mother.
 In 1924, the year he died, he was interviewed for a series of 14 articles on the early days of Austin.
 In his preface to the series Walsh said upfront “...
 I shall endeavor to tell the truth and nothing but the truth [about old Austin], but I fear to trust the memory of an old man..."
 (The Austin Statesman, Jan 27, 1924).
-In 1924, the year he died, Walsh was 88 years old, remembering events 82 years prior when he was only 6 years old.

 Here’s the entirety of what Walsh said about the Tonkawa camp as published in the newspaper: